maxwellclinic/maxwellclinic.github.io/index.md

 ## Recruiting 12 study participants for a paid plasmapheresis trial

-MaxWell Clinic is recruiting a small committed cohort for a paid trial to evaluate plasmapheresis as a potential rejuvenation/regeneration therapy.
+MaxWell Clinic is recruiting a small committed cohort for a paid trial to evaluate plasmapheresis as a _potential rejuvenation/regeneration therapy_.
 Specifically, this trial will be conducted to gather data on the impacts of plasmapheresis on aging, neurodegeneration, vascular Health and immune function.

 Plasmapheresis is an FDA-approved procedure for >50 indications, and it has been shown to improve a range of health measures.
 We believe it may be beneficial for even relatively healthy individuals but more research is needed.